 ii.
 Iowa ABLE (Achieving a Better Life Experience) Savings Plan Trust

-Contributions to a qualified ABLE savings plan trust made during 2020, on behalf of a designated beneficiary, are deductible from Iowa individual income tax up to a maximum amount, $3,387, allowed per beneficiary per year for purposes of the Iowa education savings plan trust in Iowa Code chapter 12D.
-Interest and earnings income from ABLE are exempt from Iowa individual income tax.
+Contributions to a qualified ABLE savings plan trust account made during 2021, on behalf of a designated beneficiary, are deductible from Iowa individual income tax up to a maximum amount, $3,474, allowed per beneficiary per year for purposes of the Iowa ABLE savings plan trust in Iowa Code chapter 12I.
+Interest and earnings income from an ABLE savings plan trust account are exempt from Iowa individual income tax.

 kk.
 Broadband Infrastructure Grant